 (maximum) spatial diversity order and have symbol-wise maximum-likelihood (ML)

 decoding.
-For more information pertaining to the algorithmic details and the
+For more information about the algorithmic details and the specific codes

 MATLAB® by using the